 In the Third and Fourth Year all our students pursue the AQA Short Course A specification in Religious Studies as part of the core curriculum.
 In addition to this students may also opt to take a Full Course in Religious Studies and study for the HPQ.
 Christian beliefs and beliefs within Islam are studied at this level, with the themes of relationships and war, peace and conflict.
 In the full course, the themes of religion and life, alongside crime and punishment are studied alongside Christian practices and Muslim practices.

-Aspects of Religious Studies are also included within Extended Studies in the First Year and Open Forum in the Sixth Form.
+Aspects of Philosophy are also included within Extended Studies in the First Year and Open Forum in the Sixth Form.

 Our approach is always one of reasoned debate and careful exploration – very much in keeping with the spirit of King Edward’s.